muhammadahsan/ShortcutsImageSegmentation/README.md

 We construct the Black Cats Brown Dogs (BCBD) dataset from the Oxford-IIIT Pet Dataset, which provides pixel-level segmentation masks for images of various cat and dog breeds.
 To obtain color-specific subgroups, we first applied an automated color detection pipeline to the segmented animal regions and subsequently verified and corrected the assignments through manual annotation, ensuring reliable color labels.
 [Cats & Dogs](https://www.robots.ox.ac.uk/~vedaldi/assets/pubs/parkhi12cat.pdf)

+## Metadata
+We have also uploaded the metadata files used in our experiments.
+These files provide the labels and additional information required to fully reproduce our results.
+- For ISIC metadata:  (/UNet/ISIC_Metadata)
+- For Cats & Dogs metadata: (/UNet/UNet_Pet_Semantic_Seg/Metadata)

+## Checkpoints

 ## Train/Test